Jerald/cmpt489finalreport/index.md

  * `simd_pext`
  * `simd_pdep`

-Though we also kept our eyes out for any other operations we found along the way which could be improved.
+Though we were sure to keep our eyes out for any other operations we found along the way which could be improved.

+### Our Tools Of The Trade

+In a project such as ours, one based around improving the execution of algorithms using newly available tools, we had two directions to head.
+The first was to rework and reengineer the existing algorithms in ways that facilitated and utilized the new AVX-512 features.
+The second was to analyze the existing processes and look for cases where they can be improved by direct application of new AVX-512 tools.
+The latter, honestly far easier path, was the one we chose.

+This meant that the primary means by which we were looking to improve things was through discovering new and interesting LLVM Intrinsics which could be applied in unique ways.
+This of course was heavily facilitated by the existence of the Intel Intrinsics Guide, albeit it was not quite as useful as we originally would've hoped.
+Through our adventures, we found LLVM and its Intrinsics were a whole different beast than the Intel ones we had information on.
+But that's a story for another section; in due time all will be revealed.

 # General Work